niklasramo/dragdoll/README.md

 #### `baseSensor.clientX`

+- Current horizontal coordinate of the drag within the application's viewport.
-- Current client x-position of the drag input, `null` when drag is not active.
+- `number` when drag is active, `null` when drag is inactive.
 - Read-only instance property.

 #### `baseSensor.clientY`

+- Current vertical coordinate of the drag within the application's viewport.
-- Current client y-position of the drag input, `null` when drag is not active.
+- `number` when drag is active, `null` when drag is inactive.
 - Read-only instance property.

 #### `baseSensor.on( eventName, listener, [listenerId] )`